 The NHKS library provides students and teachers with a place where books are valued and information is plentiful.
 Our library is small, but comprised of over 4,000 books from preschool to intermediate grade levels... and we're still growing!
 Every NHKS student participates in library class once a week.
 All students check out books from the library to take home to grow their independent love for reading.
 Students learn library skills, such as how to take care of books, how to find a book, how to use the online catalog card system, and how to use the library and online print resources for research.

-Visit the following links to learn more about the curriculum we use:
+Visit the following links to learn more about some programs our teachers may use in their classrooms: